 1. Enactive Naming

 The first phase of pretend play is called enactive naming.
-In this stage, a child is not yet actively “pretending,” rather she is showing the knowledge she has.
+In this stage, a child is not yet actively “pretending,” rather he is showing the knowledge he has.

-For example, the first time she puts an empty spoon or cup to her mouth, she may be imitating a behaviour she has seen, or acting out her understanding of the objects, but she is not yet playing.
+For example, the first time he puts an empty spoon or cup to his mouth, he may be imitating a behaviour he has seen or acting out his understanding of the objects, but he is not yet playing.

 Young children love to imitate the actions and behaviours they see around them and may also want to sweep the floor, whether with a real broom or a toy broom.

 Kids start playing pretend at around the age of 12 months, but only in relation to themselves.